Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 -

-Comfort feels safer than the unknown — even if it slowly shrinks your joy.
+Comfort feels safer than the unknown, even when it dims your light.

 -

-We attach meaning to what once gave us stability — so letting go can feel like losing purpose.
+We attach identity and meaning to what once gave us stability.
+So releasing it can feel like losing part of ourselves.

-The challenge isn’t always about losing what you love — it’s about trusting that something equally meaningful, or even more aligned, will replace it.
+But the challenge isn’t just about loss.
+It’s about trusting that something equally meaningful, or more aligned, is waiting to grow in its place.

 What You Might Be Holding Onto That’s Holding You Back